Applying Pix in cotton with Pix4Dfields

 Cotton is one of the most important crops grown in the United States and a staple of the fashion, personal care, and beauty industries, just to name a few.
 Once harvested, very little goes to waste, which makes cotton a very compelling and rewarding crop to grow.

 Cotton has been cultivated for over 5,000 years and, only very recently, modern farming methods have replaced handpicking and horse plowing.
-Advanced machinery and other technological advancements like precision agriculture allow farmers to grow and harvest cotton more efficiently.
+Advanced machinery and other technological advancements like precision agriculture allow farmers to grow and harvest their crops more efficiently.

 Growing cotton in Mississippi